Cost of Living in Boquete, Panama

 If you are thinking about moving to Boquete, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Our rent (including electric, gas and high-speed internet) is less than half of just our mortgage in S. Florida.
 Tip: if internet is important to you, don't ask, "do you have internet" since everyone can get it.
 Ask, "what speed internet can I get and how much does it cost?"
 We pay about $50 for 5G megs mo.
-Five minutes away it is $150 for 1meg," said one person in Boquete.
+Five minutes away it is $150 for 1meg," explained one expat living in Boquete.

 Explore Panama Legal Business for a full suite of legal services tailored to your needs.
 From obtaining residency and visas to opening bank accounts, obtaining apostilles, conducting background checks, setting up businesses, and navigating real estate transactions, trust our experience and dedication to guide you through every step of the process in Panama.